 You can find some of my work on my Instagram.

 I first started taking photos around early high school on a secondhand film Pentax (can’t remember the exact model, it’s been nearly 2 decades) that an aunt gifted me.
-Being able to capture little “reminders” of things seen and experienced was pretty cool!
+Being able to capture little “reminders” of things seen and experienced for the first time was pretty cool!
 While I never got to take that early interest to greater heights, the sheer enjoyment stayed with me through the years — knowing I still have so much to learn in this field is frankly exciting.
 Nat Geo, wait for me!

 I wouldn’t be able to pursue this interest at all without these amazing folks, so I’m paying it forward by sharing some of the things I’ve captured for free.